National Museum (Maldives): Destruction of pre-Islamic artifacts

 The Buddhist statues were deliberately destroyed by Islamists in February 2012.
 Museum director Ali Waheed said that almost all the museum's pre-Islamic artifacts, dating back to before the 12th century, had been destroyed: "Some of the pieces can be put together but mostly they are made of sandstone, coral and limestone, and they are reduced to powder."
 He said the museum had "nothing [left] to show" of the country's pre-Islamic history.

 Among the damaged objects were a six-faced coral statue, an 18 in high bust of Buddha, as well as assorted limestone and coral statues.

+Former president Maumoon Abdul Gayoom described this incident as a "tremendous loss" to the country's history, culture, and the country itself.